For All Time. Always.: Writing

-Discussing Sylvie's decision to kill He Who Remains and betray Loki, Sophia Di Martino noted that in that moment Sylvie believes killing him "is going to make her feel better", and that feeling, which is fueled by anger built up since her childhood, "is stronger than any feelings she has for Loki".
-Di Martino also believed having Sylvie hear from Loki that he wants her to be okay was "such a nice thing" considering how damaged she is, adding, "It sort of breaks her heart a little bit because she just wants herself to be OK as well.
+Loki's speech during his and Sylvie's meeting with He Who Remains was worked on and revised by Herron, Martin, Hiddleston, and Di Martino until filming, as Herron had wanted to "get it right".
+Herron felt the line "I just want you to be okay" was "so key" to his speech, because it had "pain" in it and showed that he had "evolved... [and] moved beyond his pain and anger, and he doesn't want that for her".
+Sophia Di Martino believed having Sylvie hear from Loki that he wants her to be okay was "such a nice thing" considering how damaged she is, adding, "It sort of breaks her heart a little bit because she just wants herself to be OK as well.
 For someone else to acknowledge that, and to see her in that way and to just see her, is so powerful."
+Discussing Sylvie's decision to kill He Who Remains and betray Loki, Di Martino noted that in that moment Sylvie believes killing him "is going to make her feel better", and that feeling, which is fueled by anger built up since her childhood, "is stronger than any feelings she has for Loki".
 Herron compared Sylvie's situation in the scene to Loki's characterization in Thor (2011), with Sylvie being "driven by revenge, pain, and anger", and with Loki understanding her feelings due to his own experience.
 Herron felt that although Sylvie's betrayal was "a horrible goodbye, [...] the feelings were real" in their final confrontation.
 Di Martino added that, despite going through with killing He Who Remains, Sylvie remains unfulfilled without getting "the relief that she's been waiting for her whole life".